Telugu cuisine: Pappu (dal)

 Pappu (dal/lentils) dishes include toor daal (kandi pappu) and moong daal (pesara pappu), which are usually cooked with a vegetable or other green.
 No masala is added to the dal.
 In some areas, garlic and onion are included in the seasoning, while in others asafetida (hing/inguva) is used.
-Kandi pappu is often cooked with leafy vegetables such as palakura (spinach), gongura, malabar spinach, and other fruits and vegetables such as tomato, mango, or aanapakaya.
+Kandi pappu is often cooked with leafy vegetables such as palakura (spinach), gongura, malabar spinach, and other fruits and vegetables such as tomato, mango, or bottle gourd.
 Sometimes the cooked version of the dal is replaced with a roasted and ground version, like kandi pachadi (roasted toor daal ground with red chilis), or pesara pachadi (soaked moong daal ground with red or green chilis).

-A very popular combination in Andhra is mudda pappu (plain toor dal cooked with salt) and avakaya.
+A very popular combination in Andhra is mudda pappu (ముద్ద పప్పు) (plain toor dal cooked with salt) and avakaya.

 Pulusu

 Pulusu (meaning sour) is a curry-like stew that is typically sour and cooked with tamarind paste.
 Other common bases include tomatoes or mangoes.
 The mixture can be flavored with mustard, chilis, curry leaves, jaggery, onions, or fenugreek.
 Fish, chicken, and eggs are typical meat additions.
 Pachi pulusu is an unheated version of pulusu, typically made of mangoes or tamarind, and eaten during the warmer months.